Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Results

 Finally, our proposed method performs robust clustering of novel data clustering performance and tackles various class distributions beyond uniform class distribution.
 However, the model performance degrades under extremely skewed tail class distribution due to overfitting issues as the network biases towards the head novel classes.

-\textbf{Model Perspective} We observe that the deeper CNN model improves the classification and clustering accuracy simultaneously in both labeled and unlabeled data \ref{table:model_ablate}.
-However, after certain strengths compared to the considered dataset, CNN-based image and video recognition models' performance reaches a plateau.
+\textbf{Model Perspective} We observe that the deeper CNN model improves the classification and clustering accuracy simultaneously in both $\mathcal{D}^l$ and $\mathcal{D}^u$ in Table \ref{table:model_ablate}.
+However, after certain strengths compared to the dataset, CNN-based models' performance reaches a plateau.

-\textbf{Framework Perspective:} In both modalities, we observe similar effects and impacts of the individual loss objects as reported in Table~\ref{table:framework_ablate_cm}.
-The NCD performance relies on the cross entropy loss $\mathcal{L}_{ce}$ to learn the semantic notion of class formation and achieve clustering based on random features with their presence.
+\textbf{Framework Perspective:} Across modalities, we observe similar impacts of the individual loss objects as reported in Table~\ref{table:framework_ablate_cm}.
+The NCD performance relies on $\mathcal{L}_{ce}$ to learn the semantic notion of class formation and achieve clustering based on random features with their presence.
 The $\mathcal{L}_{mse}$ loss ensures consistency by incorporating key-semantic information in clustering.
-Presence of $\mathcal{L}_{mse}$ prevents the model to cluster the data based on the noise properties.
+Presence of $\mathcal{L}_{mse}$ prevents the model from clustering the data based on the noise properties.
 It also helps the model to identify and differentiate key-semantic features across multiple augmented versions.

-Our distribution learning-based approach avoids trivial solutions by balancing between two extreme collapses: the model output predicts the $\mathbf{p}_U$ along all the novel class representative neurons or predicts one fixed class regardless of the input.
-The first-order statistics-based distribution learning loss $\mathcal{L}_{kl}$ prevents one class prediction to dominate but encourages the collapse to the fixed Multnioulli distribution probability prediction, meanwhile the information constraint entropy loss $\mathcal{L}_{H}$ has the opposite effect that collapses all novel classes into a single cluster.

-Finally, the $\mathcal{L}_{kl}$ and $\mathcal{L}_{var}$ complement each other to some extent.
-However, their simultaneous presence provides the best distribution and cluster learning performance across datasets.
+Our approach avoids trivial solutions by balancing between two extreme collapses: the model output predicts the $\mathbf{p}_U$ along the novel class representative neurons or predicts a fixed class regardless of the input.
+The first-order statistics-based distribution learning loss $\mathcal{L}_{kl}$ prevents one class prediction from dominating but encourages the collapse to the fixed multinoulli distribution probability prediction, meanwhile the information constraint entropy loss $\mathcal{L}_{H}$ has the opposite effect that collapses all novel classes into a single cluster.
+Finally, the $\mathcal{L}_{kl}$ and $\mathcal{L}_{var}$ complement each other to some extent, and their simultaneous feedback provides the best distribution and cluster learning performance across modalities.